-Non-life threatening injuries have not been following the same positive trend as road fatalities for many years.
+Non-fatal injuries have not been following the same positive trend as road fatalities for many years.
 Moreover, existing safety systems do not offer the same level of protection to all users, yet.
-New ways of understanding and reducing non-life threatening long-term injuries are therefore needed for all road users.
+For all road users, new ways are needed to better understand and reduce non-fatal accidents, in particular those implying long-term injuries.
 Virtual human body models are valuable tools in this context, which need improved biofidelity and new biomechanically based injury criteria.
 Moreover, they must be adapted to evaluate personal protection devices and forgiving road infrastructure for vulnerable road users.
+Light, but affordable and crashworthy vehicle body structures are another important research area in this context.

-With regard to fully automated vehicles, appropriate alternatives to conventional restraint systems are needed to allow their occupants to obtain new seating positions or even remain unbelted and move around freely in vehicles perceived as alternatives to conventional means of public transport.
+With regard to fully automated vehicles, appropriate crash safety systems are needed to allow their occupants to obtain new seating positions or even remain unbelted and move around freely in vehicles perceived as alternatives to conventional means of public transport.